 Superoxide in aqueous solution has a half-life that is strongly pH dependent, as the spontaneous disproportionation to hydrogen peroxide and oxygen occurs via the protonated O2H form.
-Consequently, superoxide is more stable at higher pH values, i.e., t1⁄2~1 s at 10 $\mu$ M and pH 8.
+Consequently, superoxide is more stable at higher pH values, i.e., t1⁄2~1 s at 10 μM and pH 826.
 If superoxide was indeed the reducing agent, the reaction of superoxide with CybB should be more complete at higher pH values.
 To test this, KO2 dissolved in anhydrous DMSO stabilized with 18-crown-6 ether was used to produce a stable superoxide stock solution.
-From this solution, a small amount was added to an aqueous solution containing detergent solubilized CybB (1 μM) and the reduction of CybB was followed spectrophotometrically (mixing time ~2 s) at 428 in at different pH values (Fig. 2A).
-Both the rate and the level of reduction increased with a preasing pH correlating with a prolonged presence of superoxide at higher pH values (Fig. 2 A, B).
-Essentially full reduction was observed at pH values $\geq 10$ .
-If the reaction at pH 10 vas supplemented with SOD (8.8 μg ml-1), reduction of CybB was suppressed, indicating the superoxide specificity of the system.
-The enzyme showed an unaltered UV-VIS sp ctrum at pH 10 for prolonged time suggesting that the protein is stable also at this pl.
-(S) pplementary.
-Fig. S2).
-A further system that has been described to produce superoxide is NADH mixed with the electron mediator phenazine methosulfate $(PMS)^{21}$ .
-Indeed, when into mixture was incubated with detergent solubilized CybB, rapid reduction of the nen.2s was observed and the reaction was completely suppressed in the presence of SOD (Fig. 2C).
+From this solution, a small amount was added to an aqueous solution containing detergent solubilized CybB (1 μM) and the reduction of CybB was followed spectrophotometrically (mixing time ~2 s) at 428 nm at different pH values (Fig. 2A).
+Both the rate and the level of reduction increased with increasing pH correlating with a prolonged presence of superoxide at higher pH values (Fig. 2 A, B).
+Essentially full reduction was observed at pH values ≥10.
+If the reaction at pH 10 was supplemented with SOD (8.8 μg ml-1), reduction of CybB was suppressed, indicating the superoxide specificity of the system.
+A further system that has been described to produce superoxide is NADH mixed with the electron mediator phenazine methosulfate (PMS)21.
+Indeed, when this mixture was incubated with detergent solubilized CybB, rapid reduction of the hemes was observed and the reaction was completely suppressed in the presence of SOD (Fig. 2C).

-Figure 2: CybB reduction by varioe. sources of superoxide.
-A) Kinetic traces monitoring CybB reduction at 428 nm upon addition of 5 $\mu$ M superoxide from a 2 solution at different pH values.
+Figure 2: Superoxide CybB reduction.
+A) Kinetic traces monitoring CybB reduction at 428 nm upon addition of 5 μM superoxide from KO_2 solution at different pH values.
 Full reduction of CybB was achieved by addition of sodium dithionite.
-B) percentage of the relative level of reduction after 20 s incubation with KO2 (Data from Fig. 2A).
-C) Kinetic traces monitoring CybC reduction in presence of various amounts of NADH and PMS at pH 8.
-A baseline was measured in the presence of NAD I (and SOD (8.8 $\mu$ g ml-1) for the control) and the reaction was started by addition of PMS after ~2 s.
+B) percentage of the relative level of reduction after 20 s incubation with KO_2 (Data from Fig. 2A).
+C) Kinetic traces monitoring CybB reduction in presence of various amount of NADH and PMS at pH 8.
+NADH and SOD (8.8 μg ml-1) for the controls were added from beginning, PMS was added after 2 s.